Analyzing Functions from DerivativesAnswer the following question... | Channels for Pearson+

 1

-Next, determine the sign of f'(x) in the intervals defined by the critical points: (-∞, -2), (-2, 1), (1, 3), and (3, ∞).
-Choose test points from each interval and substitute them into f'(x) to check whether the derivative is positive or negative.
+Next, determine the sign of f'(x) on the intervals defined by the critical points: (-∞, 0), (0, 1), and (1, ∞).
+Choose a test point from each interval and substitute it into f'(x) to determine the sign.

-For each interval, if f'(x) is positive, the function f is increasing in that interval.
-If f'(x) is negative, the function f is decreasing in that interval.

-Summarize the intervals where f is increasing and decreasing based on the sign of f'(x) in each interval.
-This will give you the open intervals where the function f is increasing or decreasing.
+Based on the sign of f'(x) in each interval, conclude where the function f is increasing or decreasing.
+If f'(x) > 0 in an interval, f is increasing there; if f'(x) < 0, f is decreasing.

 Verified video answer for a similar problem: